alphasentaurii/alphasentaurii/README.md

 ## Contact

-If you want to contact me you can reach me at <rukeine@gmail.com>.
+If you want to contact me you can send me a message on [LinkedIn](https://www.linkedin.com/in/rukein/).

 ## License